CAMeL-Lab/samer-arabic-readability/readme.md

 - tuning_experiments: includes notebooks used in the development of the paper to tune certain parameters of the models used.
 - final_experiments: includes notebooks that report on the results of our layered experiments.

+#### Data wrangling
+In order to produce the base data for our models, we:
+- take the word-by-word levelled data found in the SAMER Corpus
+- group it by punctuation-separated fragments of the form "word1#level word2#level ..."
+- delete trailing and leading punctuation per fragment

+This process is done in the `data_preparation/get_levelled_words.py` script.

+Before modelling and producing the statistics for our corpus, we:
+- delete any blank fragments leftover from the punctuation deletion process

+Summary data for our corpus can be generated using the `data_preparation/get_data_stats.py` script.

 #### Reproducing our results

 Our paper is organized in terms of *layered experiments* of different models.
 Therefore, we first prepare the data and individual models, and then combine them in the final experiments.